nodejs/node-addon-api/doc/async_worker.md

     return info.Env().Undefined();
 ```

-Using the implementation of an `AsyncWorker` is straight forward.
-You need only create
+Using the implementation of a `Napi::AsyncWorker` is straight forward.
+You only
-a new instance and pass to its constructor the callback you want to execute when
+need to create a new instance and pass to its constructor the callback you want to
-your asynchronous task ends and other data you need for your computation.
-Once created the
+execute when your asynchronous task ends and other data you need for your
-only other action you have to do is to call the `Queue` method that will that will
+computation.
+Once created the only other action you have to do is to call the
-queue the created worker for execution.
+`Napi::AsyncWorker::Queue` method that will queue the created worker for execution.